jakobtroidl/OpenVinoClassification/Readme.md

 (at Daniel: now it gets interesting for you! ;) )

 - classification service can be called via the `main.sh` file in the root. the general syntax of this command is as follows: `main.sh arg1_input arg2_device`
-    - `arg1_input`: can be a path pointing to a single .jpg file or .mp4 file or a path pointing to a folder of .jpg images
+    - `arg1_input`: can be a path pointing to a single .jpg or .mp4 file or a path pointing to a folder of .jpg images
     - `arg2_device`: specifies the target device on which you want to interfer the service.
 It can either be `CPU` or `MYRIAD`
     - all results are written in the results folder.
 There are two .csv files containing information about the detection results and two folder containing the annotated images/videos